Learn - Transactions

 - Items: the Transaction Tracking toggle is what makes the Transactions section appear on an event.

-- Matching and Resolving: how bank-imported and uploaded transactions get matched to planned events, and how a tracked event resolves when its transactions reach the planned amount.
+- Matching and Resolving: how bank-imported and uploaded transactions get matched to planned events, and how an event with Transaction Tracking on resolves when its transactions reach the planned amount.

-- Accounts: how transactions move your account balance, and how to re-anchor when the in-app number drifts away from the bank’s.
+- Accounts: how transactions move your account balance, and how to reset Current Balance when the in-app number stops matching the bank’s.

 - Categories: the category type that drives the direction of every transaction.

-- Bank linking: connecting an account to your bank through Plaid so Match can pull bank transactions.
+- Bank Linking: connecting an account to your bank through Plaid so you can pull bank transactions with Match Transactions.

 - Sharing: who can edit transactions on a shared budget.